 On the other hand, EU clearing members of non-EU CCPs are not required to comply with Article 39 when offering client clearing on non-EU CCPs.

 However, EU clearing members will only be allowed to be a clearing members of a non-EU CCP which has been recognised as meeting equivalent requirements to EMIR under the process set out in Article 25 of EMIR.
 This will include an assessment of the CCP's segregation arrangements.

-The version of 10 July 2014 of ESMA's Q&As has added that, similarly, the references to clients in Article 39 are not limited to EU clients.
+The ESMA's Q&As (version of 10 July 2014) have added that, similarly, the references to clients in Article 39 are not limited to EU clients.